PUT¶

 PUT file:///tmp/data/mydata.csv @my_int_stage;

-Upload a file named orders_001.csv
+Load a file named orders_001.csv

 in the /tmp/data

-directory (in a Linux or macOS environment) to the stage for the
+directory to the stage for the

 orderstiny_ext